CloudLabsAI-Azure/VEEAM-HOL/intro.md

 In this exercise, you are creating the backup for the Azure file share

 ### Exercise 8: [Restore Azure File Share](08.%20Restore%20Azure%20File%20Share%E2%80%8B.md)
-In this exercise, we are doing recovery of file share
+In this exercise, you are doing recovery of file share